Congratulations on signing up for a certificate course. This page will provide you with important information on what to do next.

 Note: This information might be confusing because your email is also your firstname.lastname@example.org and anybody can email you at that address but to log into your email, you need to use email@example.com.

-RSVP to the welcome email (Friday before start of the course)
+RSVP to the welcome email (Friday before the start of the course)

 Check your CU email on the Friday before the start of the course you registered for.
 You will be prompted to rsvp to the welcome email.
 This allows the instructor to verify that you are set for the course.

 Log into the course (Friday before start of the course)

 Most courses open on the Friday before the official start date of the course.
 To log in your course, visit http://canvas.colorado.edu and login using your identikey.
 You will find a welcome message from your instructor on the homepage of the course as well as an orientation video.
 The video will let you know how to get started with the course.

 The certificate courses are hosted in Canvas, the university’s course management system (see login information about Canvas below).

 - You will gain access to the course you registered for about two days before the course officially starts (as long as you registered at least one week before the beginning of the course).

 - The course will contain an orientation video for you to watch.